dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/elements.md

 # HTML Elements

-The `dnb-ui-lib` contains a DNB styling for the most common used [HTML Elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element), defined by the UX Team at DNB.
-You may also have a look at [Typography](/uilib/typography) for Headings and Paragraph usage.
+The `dnb-ui-lib` contains styling for the most commonly used [HTML Elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) defined by the UX team at DNB.
+You may also have a look at [Typography](/uilib/typography) for headings and paragraph usage.

 ### How to use

-By default, no HTML Element Tag will be styled, except for [Headings and Paragraphs](/uilib/typography) with no CSS class defined.
+By default, no HTML element tag will be styled, except for [Headings and Paragraphs](/uilib/typography) which are styled by default without defining a class(es).

-In order to apply a style, You have to define a CSS class, like:
+In order to apply a style, you have to define a CSS class, like:

 <CodeBlock reactLive hidePreview>
 {`